Causes and consequences of mercury pollution

 Industrial activities and other drivers of global change, such as ongoing climate warming, increase environmental mercury levels.
 As mercury enters aquatic ecosystems, microorganisms transform it into its organic and bioavailable form, methylmercury.
 When biota ingest methylmercury, it can accumulate along the food chain, exposing long-lived top predators, such as some seabird species, to particularly high levels.

-We study the causes and consequences of mercury pollution in the Banter See common terns.
-Hereto, we collect (i) blood samples from incubating birds (e.g. 1314 samples from 588 birds between 2017 and 2023) using ‘kissing bugs’ specifically bred for this purpose (Becker et al. 2006; see picture), as well as (ii) feather samples from birds that were tracked with geolocators or that died of avian influenza (e.g. 1560 samples from 316 birds between 2017 and 2023) and (iii) samples of food items brought into the breeding colony.
-These samples are analyzed to quantify mercury contamination levels, in order to investigate (i) effects of migratory behaviour (Bertram et al. 2022), (ii) sex, phenology and within-individual accumulation with age (Bertram et al. 2024a), (iii) genetic disposition (Bertram et al. 2024b), as well as (iv) its transfer across generations and (v) its potential effects on the immune system and long-term fitness consequences.
+We studied the causes and consequences of mercury pollution in the Banter See common terns.
+Hereto, we collected (i) blood samples from incubating birds (e.g. 1314 samples from 588 birds between 2017 and 2023) using ‘kissing bugs’ specifically bred for this purpose (Becker et al. 2006), as well as (ii) feather samples from birds that were tracked with geolocators or that died of avian influenza (e.g. 1560 samples from 316 birds between 2017 and 2023) and (iii) samples of food items brought into the breeding colony, and analysed them to quantify mercury contamination levels.
+So far, we have shown that variation in feather mercury levels is explained by where the birds grow these feathers during the non-breeding season (Bertram et al. 2022), and that variation in blood mercury levels during the breeding season is explained by sex, phenology and within-individual accumulation with age (Bertram et al. 2024a), with both also harbouring genetic variation (Bertram et al. 2024b).
+In addition, we have shown that mercury is transferred across generations, because females transfer mercury to the eggs they lay (Bertram et al. 2025a) and that mercury levels in chicks correlate with their growth, and, therefore, survival (Bertram et al. 2025b).
+Further work is planned to link mercury levels to immunological parameters and the microbiome, as well as to study its occurrence, in combination with that of other industrial and chemical pollutants, across larger time and spatial scales.
+In 2026, we will also extend the project by using birds that died of avian influenza to study mercury levels across organs, as well as to investigate whether parasitism by helminths affects levels of mercury (and PFAS) pollution.

 Publications